Exploring Tekkotsu Programming on Mobile Robots:

 Next: Events

-The applications that users create on the AIBO, called Behaviors, are implemented as classes that inherit from the base class BehaviorBase.
+The applications that users create, called Behaviors, are implemented as classes that inherit from the base class BehaviorBase.
 Tekkotsu instantiates the class when the behavior is to be activated, and normally destroys the instance when the behavior is deactivated.
-There are quite a few behaviors already built in to Tekkotsu, which you can activate and deactivate using the ControllerGUI.
+There are quite a few behaviors already built in to Tekkotsu.
+You can start and stop them using a tool called the ControllerGUI.

-Boot the AIBO using the standard Tekkotsu memory stick and then open a telnet connection to it on port 59000.
+Boot the AIBO using the standard Tekkotsu memory stick and then open a telnet connection to it on port 59000 to monitor the Aperios console output.
 For example, if your AIBO is named fido, you would type "telnet fido 59000".
-When the connection is made you will see some startup messages that were generated by Tekkotsu and the AIBO's operating system, Aperios.
+When the connection is made you will see some startup messages that were generated by Aperios and then later some from Tekkotsu.

-Behaviors provide four essential member functions: a constructor, DoStart(), DoStop(), and processEvent().
-DoStart() is called when the Behavior is activated; its job is to allocate and initialize whatever structures the Behavior requires, and to subscribe the Behavior instance to whichever event streams the Behavior cares about.
-DoStop() is called when the Behavior is deactivated, and is expected to undo whatever was done in DoStart().
-The processEvent() method handles event notifications as they are received; this is where much of the real work of the Behavior gets done.
+Behaviors provide four essential member functions: a constructor, doStart(), doStop(), and doEvent(). doStart() is called when the Behavior is activated; its job is to allocate and initialize whatever structures the Behavior requires, and to subscribe the Behavior instance to whichever event streams the Behavior cares about. doStop() is called when the Behavior is deactivated, and is expected to undo whatever was done in doStart().
+The doEvent() method handles event notifications as they are received; this is where much of the real work of the Behavior gets done.
 Behaviors also require at least one constructor function, and in the most general case they have three constructors.

 Exercise: Writing Your First Behavior